- Practice Areas

 “Everybody has smartphones today; take pictures!” he said.
 “As many as possible!
 Also, try not to touch or move the vehicle.
 Typically, police officers want you to move the vehicle, but take pictures first.
 And take pictures of the damage on the road, your car, the other driver’s car, everything.
 The more we can see of the accident scene, the more it helps.”

-If you are having trouble proving your innocence after a car or motorcycle accident in Colorado, call me!
-You can call or text me at 303-388-5304.
-We can figure out the truth!
+If you are having trouble proving your innocence after a car or motorcycle accident in Colorado, contact us.
+Our motorcycle crash lawyers We can figure out the truth!